Meal Plan changes for 2015-2016: No price increases for meal plans however Rusty Bucket portion on 'Unlimited" meal plan is decreased

-*Rates include the Food Service Operations Cost of approximately $1775 (plus current applicable state taxes) and is the cost to cover openign the doors.
+*Rates include the Food Service Operations Cost of approximately $2280 (plus current applicable state sales taxes) and is the cost to cover opening the doors.
 This cost also covers utilities, maintenance/repairs, dumpster fees, laundry'uniforms, debt service, overhead, small wares, major deferred maintenance, partial renovation funding, marketing/printing, equipment and labors costs needed to support the dining service program.
-The remainder of full term fees covers approximately 608 breakfast, lunch, and supper meals at an average cost of $3.17.
+The remainder of full term fees covers approximately 608 breakfast, lunch, and supper meals at an average food cost of $2.50.

 Meal Plan 22 Declining Balance (22DB): Cost is $1100 per semester or $2200* full term.

 This meal plan is an option for students who are 22 years of age or older, that choose to live in the dorm but have a more flexible lifestyle for meals.
 This is not an all-you-can-eat plan nor is it an unlimited-access meal plan.
 Your debit account will be charged for a meal upon every entry into the dining room.
 The debit balance is available for you to purchase food in the dining room or in Rusty Bucket as you choose.
 Meals in the dining room are charged at full per meal rate***, no discounts are applied. (no take-outs, all food taken from serving room must be consumed in the dining room).
 It is up to you how you utilize your balance and you should note this plan has the potential of becoming a zero balance before the end of a semester.
-In the event you debit account becomes 'zero' you will be required to pay cash for all purchases or reload your debit account with a cash/credit payment.
+In the event your debit account becomes 'zero' you will be required to pay cash for all purchases or reload your debit account with a cash/credit payment.
+All debit accounts have a spending limit of $36 per day.

 * This plan does not include enough fees to cover the full amount of the Cost of Operation.
 Consequently there are no pricing discounts.